Population (2019): 51.7 million

 Bilateral economic ties received a visible boost from the visit of Prime Minister Shri Narendra Modi to Republic of Korea from 18-19 May 2015.
 India and Korea decided to commence negotiations to amend the CEPA, strengthen cooperation on energy, electronics and shipbuilding industries, including setting up of a Joint Working Group for Cooperation on the shipbuilding sector and another in the field of Electronics Hardware manufacturing.
 ROK offered to provide US$ 10 billion financing (development assistance and concessional credit) to India for infrastructure projects.

 Recognizing the importance of shipping industry in the bilateral relationship, the PM also visited the shipyard of Hyundai Heavy Industries in Ulsan.
 Leaders of both countries addressed the inaugural session of India-Korea CEOs Forum to promote the bilateral economic cooperation, while PM also met the leadership of the top Korean conglomerates.
 ‘Korea Plus’ desk was created as a single window in India to address all the issues raised by Korean companies as a result of PM visit.
 State visit of President Moon Jae-in during 10-12 July, 2018 to India has boosted bilateral engagement with joint vision of people, peace and prosperity.
+Further, in September 2019, a Korea-India SME and start-up centre was also launched.
 A target of bilateral trade worth US$ 50 billion to be achieved by 2030 was set up by Prime Minister Modi and President Moon during this visit.

 Status of Korean Economy and Synergies with India

 In less than four decades, Korea has achieved remarkable progress, transforming its economy into an export-driven powerhouse.
-Its GDP has crossed US$ 1 trillion from a mere US$ 2.3 billion in 1962, and recorded as the 12th largest in the word according to 2017 GDP.
-Its per capita income in 2017 was US$ 29,745.
-Services, manufacturing and agriculture account for 54.1%, 26.3% & 2.1% of its GDP respectively.
-(Source: Bank of Korea).
+Its GDP has crossed US$ 1 trillion from a mere US$ 2.3 billion in 1962, and recorded as the 12th largest in the world according to 2019 GDP.
+Its per capita income in 2019 was US$ 28,605.7 Services, manufacturing and agriculture account for 56.77%, 32.97% & 1.69% of its GDP respectively..
 The economic transformation has been achieved despite Korea’s high dependence on import of natural resources including crude oil and essential minerals.

 Korea became the 29th member country of the Organization for Economic Cooperation and Development (OECD) in 1996.
-Korea is now the 5th largest exporter and 9th biggest importer in the world as of 2017.
-Its exports increased by 15.8% to US$ 573.7 billion and imports also reduced 17.8% to US$ 478.5 billion.
+Korea is now the 7th largest exporter and 9th biggest importer in the world as of 2019.
+Its exports reduced by 10% between 2018-19 to US$ 542.3 billion and imports also reduced 6%% to US$ 503.2 billion.
 Over 40% of Korea’s trade is with China, USA and Japan.
 Korea’s other major trading partners are Vietnam, Hong Kong, Saudi Arabia, Taiwan, Australia, Germany, Singapore, and Indonesia.
-Korea has the world’s 9th largest foreign exchange reserves at US$ 402.5 billion as of July 2018 (Source: Bank of Korea).
+Korea has the world’s 9th largest foreign exchange reserves at US$ 408.22 billion as of September 2020.
 It has world’s largest shipbuilding industry, and ranks among the top producers of semiconductors and electronic products.
 A major auto manufacturer, Korea produces over 4.5 million vehicles annually.

 Korean Model of Investment